 Search engines have shifted from keyword matching to entity-based retrieval, meaning your visibility depends on how well your content defines relationships.
 Ontologies make this possible.

-Improved Relevance: By encoding entity relationships, your content aligns with query rewriting and contextual embedding models like BERT or GPT.
+By encoding entity relationships, your content aligns with query rewriting and contextual embedding models like BERT or GPT.

-Better Disambiguation: Ontologies clarify what an entity means, reducing confusion across homonyms or polysemy.
+Ontologies clarify what an entity means, reducing confusion across homonyms or polysemy.

-Knowledge Graph Integration: Entities defined in your site’s schema map seamlessly into Google’s Knowledge Graph, boosting topical authority and credibility.
+Entities defined in your site’s schema map seamlessly into Google’s Knowledge Graph, boosting topical authority and credibility.

-Enhanced Trust Signals: Pairing ontological markup with metrics like update score and knowledge-based trust reinforces authenticity.
+Pairing ontological markup with metrics like update score and knowledge-based trust reinforces authenticity.

-Support for Voice & Conversational Search: Systems like LaMDA, ChatGPT, and Gemini rely on ontological relationships to maintain contextual continuity during dialogue.
+Systems like LaMDA, ChatGPT, and Gemini rely on ontological relationships to maintain contextual continuity during dialogue.

-When your website models meaning through an ontology, it communicates in the same structured language as modern search algorithms — from sequence modeling to query optimization — allowing your pages to rank for context, not just keywords.
+When your website models meaning through an ontology, it communicates in the same structured language as modern search algorithms, from sequence modeling to query optimization, allowing your pages to rank for context, not just keywords.

 Ontology in Practice: Building a Semantic Graph for Your Domain